lillallol/temp/README.md

 </details>

 <details>
-<summary>3.
-Less need for documentation generations libraries.</summary>
+<summary>Less need for documentation generations libraries.</summary>

 `index.d.ts` can act as documentation.
 The documentation section of the `README.md` of a project can just link to `index.d.ts`.
 This makes documentation